FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

       REV (REV-11-1144)

-An electronic device that boosts the power supplied to 3-wire servos.
+This is an electronic device that boosts the power supplied to 3-wire servos.
 A REV Servo Power Module has 6 input servo ports and 6 matching output ports.
 It draws power from a 12V source and provides 6V power to each output servo port.
 A REV Servo Power Module can provide up to 15A of current across all output servo ports for a total of 90 Watts of power per module.

-Comercial USB Battery Pack
+Commercial USB Battery Pack
 ---------------------------

 .. grid:: 1 2 2 3